crowdagger/crowbook/guide/if.md

 You encounter a goblin, armed with a knife!

     if (user_has_sword) {
-	    return "You kill him with your sword, congratulation!";
+	    return "You kill him with your sword, congratulations!";
 	} else {
 	    return "You don't have any weapon, you die :(";
 	}